Thrombin-induced platelet membrane glycoprotein IIb and IIIa complex formation. An electron microscope study.

 Abstract

-The topographic relationships of platelet membrane glycoprotein IIb and glycoprotein IIIa have been studied in stimulated and unstimulated human platelets using immunoelectron microscopy.
-An indirect approach with ferritin-conjugated goat anti-rabbit gamma-globulin was used to localize the rabbit antibody to glycoprotein IIIa.
-The second ultrastructural label was keyhole limpet hemocyanin conjugated directly to antibody to glycoprotein IIb.
+The topographic relationships of platelet membrane glycoprotein IIb and glycoprotein IIIa were studied in stimulated and unstimulated human platelets using immunoelectron microscopy.
+An indirect approach with ferritin-conjugated goat anti-rabbit .gamma.-globulin was used to localize the rabbit antibody to glycoprotein IIIa.
+The 2nd ultrastructural label was keyhole limpet hemocyanin conjugated directly to antibody to glycoprotein IIb.
 Using the double labels, it was demonstrated that glycoprotein IIb and glycoprotein IIIa were distributed randomly in the unstimulated platelet membrane.
 After platelet stimulation with thrombin, large clusters of glycoprotein IIb-glycoprotein IIIa complexes were formed.
 No complex formation between glycoprotein Ib and glycoprotein IIb was observed in control experiments.
-These observations suggest that thrombin stimulation initiates the specific glycoprotein IIb-glycoprotein IIIa macromolecular complex formation on the platelet surface, which may act as the active fibrinogen-binding site required for normal platelet aggregation.
+Evidently, thrombin stimulation initiates the specific glycoprotein IIb-glycoprotein IIIa macromolecular complex formation on the platelet surface, which may act as the active fibrinogen-binding site required for normal platelet aggregation.